Buying and Shipping Cars Online

-Many people out there don’t like the thought of having to do back-and-forth haggling through online dealerships.
-If you’re one of those people, there are websites available like Truecar and Vinadvisor that will negotiate with dealers on your behalf.
+Many people don’t like having to do back-and-forth haggling through online dealerships.
+If you’re one of those people, websites like Truecar and Vinadvisor will negotiate with dealers on your behalf.

 If You’re Buying Used, Get It Inspected

 Always have a local mechanic inspect the vehicle before you pay for it — especially if you’re buying from an individual seller.
-This can be arranged by searching for a mechanic near the seller and arrange a time and date for the inspection to happen.
+This can be arranged by searching for a mechanic near the seller and arranging a time and date for the inspection.
 Another great option is utilizing Wegolook.com.
 You can order a full inspection form anywhere in the country, and they will provide a full compressive analysis of the vehicle’s condition.

 If the seller doesn’t agree to a third-party inspection, this could be your sign to jump ship and find another vehicle.
 And while an inspection may run around $100, it’s worth the cost when you consider how expensive repairs can get or find out you may have dodged a bullet.